-Any call handler, who is unable to procure bulk market milk upon call from a designated supply handler, may file a complaint with the Department of Food and Agriculture against each designated supply handler who refused to make milk available under the requirements herein.
+Any call handler, who is unable to procure bulk market milk upon call from a designated supply handler, may file a complaint with the Department against each designated supply handler who refused to make milk available under the requirements herein.

-Upon receipt of a complaint pursuant to Section 500.5 of the Stabilization and Marketing Plan, the Department shall review the reasonableness of the terms offered by the seller and determine the validity of any refusal to release the bulk market milk requested.
+Upon receipt of a complaint pursuant to Section 500.5 of the Plans, the Department shall review the reasonableness of the terms offered by the seller and determine the validity of any refusal to release the bulk market milk requested.
 If the Department determines that the complaint against the designated supply handler or handlers is justified, a charge of two dollars (\$2.00) per hundredweight shall be assessed against the designated supply handler or handlers for each hundredweight of bulk milk requested, but not supplied.
 In reviewing the reasonableness of the terms offered by the seller, the Department shall consider the following as being reasonable: